-The Child Protection and Safeguarding Policy is endorsed by our Executive Committee and adopted by all levels throughout our group and school.
+The Child Protection and Safeguarding Policy is endorsed by the ISP Executive Committee and adopted by all levels throughout our group and schools.
 The policy will also be applied to any partner agency with unsupervised access to children and young people and any contractors working on any ISP school site.